CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 We have a few last questions before your Digital Academy experience begins:

-1. Will you be attending the Premium launch party on Tuesday, January 29?
-An Outlook invitation will be sent shortly.
+1. **Will you be attending the Premium launch party on Tuesday, January 29?** An Outlook invitation will be sent shortly.
 Please confirm your attendance by Friday, January 25.
-2. Fill out your “learner manual for me” (attached), a guide for your professors and fellow learners to understand how you like to learn and work.
+2. **Fill out your “learner manual for me”**, a guide for your professors and fellow learners to understand how you like to learn and work.
 Bullet points or a few sentences per question will do.
 The “manuals” will be shown at the launch party on January 29th and will be available online by the first day of class.
-3. As learners of Premium’s first cohort, you’ll be receiving some fun gear.
-What’s your sweater size?
-XS-XXL.
+3. As learners of Premium’s first cohort, you’ll be receiving some fun gear. **What’s your sweater size?** XS-XXL.
-4. Do you have any allergies (food, environmental, other)?
+4. **Do you have any allergies (food, environmental, other)?**

 Please send your “learner manual for me” and answers to the above by Friday, January 25 to <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca>.